Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB25', 'Using Global.DoInvokeTest() to pass parameters between tests')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB25.aspx">KB25</a> Using Global.DoInvokeTest() to pass parameters between tests

 Sometimes you want a test script to be able to call another sub-test as part of its operation.
 You can do this using the Global.DoInvokeTest('path to test', [parameters]); function.
 This articles provides a more detailed example for doing this.
-The high-level information can be found in the knowledge base at: KB127 - Passing Test Parameters
+The high-level information can be found in the knowledge base at: KB127 - Passing Test Parameters.

 ### <a onclick="return RegisterKbClick('KB24', 'How to handle Windows/Objects that have names that change')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB24.aspx">KB24</a> How to handle Windows/Objects that have names that change